Despite weighing as much as 800 pounds, Grizzly Bears are excellent swimmers and can also run as fast as 35 mph. © Kevin Clement

 Spend the morning searching for whales, seals and Dall’s Porpoises in the rich waters of Icy Strait.
 After lunch, disembark Safari Quest in Gustavus, home to your intrepid leader, Kevin.
 The village of Gustavus has a population of 442 and is not connected to the road system, so is only accessible by plane or boat.
 Drop by local galleries and absorb the quirky atmosphere of the place before enjoying dinner and overnight at Bear Track Inn.

 This morning, you may choose to kayak in Bartlett Cove, surrounded by lush rainforest, looking for Sea Otters and seals in the water, and bears and Moose on the shore.
 Afterward, enjoy a guided hike through the spruce and hemlock forest near the lodge.
 Transfer to Glacier Bay Lodge within the park for lunch.
 This afternoon visit local raconteur, musician, and National Geographic author Kim Heacox at his newly-founded John Muir Institute.
-Then, you are invited to visit Kevin’s house, and enjoy some of the pie his wife is known for around these parts.
 Tonight, return to the lodge for a farewell dinner with your fellow travelers.
 Overnight at Bear Track Inn.

 Enjoy one last breakfast at the lodge, before heading to the airstrip for a short flight to Juneau, then on to your individual flights home.